afs-public/ascend-sdk-typescript/docs/models/components/datet.md

 # DateT

-The date for which the positions were calculated
+The date for which positions were calculated

 ## Example Usage